rosmur/obsidian-summairize/INSTALLATION.md

 ## Configuration

 1. **Open plugin settings**:
-   - Go to Settings → Summaraize
+   - Go to Settings → Summairize

 2. **Configure AI provider**:
    - Ensure "Ollama" is selected as the AI provider